 What’s considered a bad credit score?

 A credit score is a summary of your credit history expressed as a number ranging from 300 to 900.
-The lower your score, the less likely you’ll be to qualify for financing.
-Good credit scores usually range from 600 to 900.
-Poor credit scores typically fall below 600, which is the range where you might have more difficulty securing a car loan.
+Bad credit scores typically fall below 600, which is the range where you might have more difficulty securing a car loan.
 Good credit scores usually range from 600 to 900.

 How can I get a second chance car loan?